manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     The execution of the script is complete.
 	```

-1. In the same terminal, run another script *`root.sh`* located in Oracle home.
+1. In the same terminal, run another script *`root.sh`* located in Oracle home 1.

     ```
 	$ <copy>sudo /u01/app/oracle/product/23.0.0/dbhome_1/root.sh</copy>